pbrowne88/pykrusch/README.md

 ## Installation Prerequisites

-Aside from an up-to-date installation of `python` and `pip` (installation instructions for which can be found [here](https://wiki.python.org/moin/BeginnersGuide/Download)), the `pykrusch` package depends on `graphviz`, which must be installed before attempting to install `pykrusch`.
+The `pykrusch` package depends on `graphviz`, which must be installed before attempting to install `pykrusch`.
 Installation instructions for `graphviz` can be found at the [GraphViz installation instructions page.](https://pygraphviz.github.io/documentation/stable/install.html#windows-install)

 ## Installation